-If you want to include the pixels of the editable area in the transformation, make sure the Transform pixels button is not the property bar appears pressed.

-- 2 Click the Scale button on the property bar. - 3 Drag a center handle of the mask marquee across the editable area and past the opposite center handle. - 4 Double-click in the editable area.
+- 1 In the toolbox, click the Mask transform tool - If you want to include the pixels of the editable area in the transformation, make sure the Transform pixels button on the property bar appears pressed. - 2 Click the Scale button on the property bar. - 3 Drag a center handle of the mask marquee across the editable area and past the opposite center handle. - 4 Double-click in the editable area.